Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Discussion

 Our first application to the GERCOR randomized clinical trial investigating two treatment lines to treat metastatic colorectal cancer shows some differences between the two estimation approaches.
-In line with our simulations, the variability of the parameter estimates is reduced with \textbf{R-INLA}, in particular for the association parameters between the biomarker and the survival outcome where \textbf{R-INLA} concluded to a strong association unlike \textbf{frailtypack}, which found a non-significant association with an attenuated effect size.
-The second application to the PRIME study reflects upon the concept that treatment response might depend on genetic alterations or tumor biomarker status (DNA/RNA/protein features).
+In line with our simulations, the variability of the association parameters estimates between the biomarker and the survival outcome is reduced with \textbf{INLA} compared to \textbf{frailtypack}.
+Moreover the computation time is reduced by a factor of more than 200 with \textbf{INLA} compared to \textbf{frailtypack} for this application to GERCOR data.
+The second application to the PRIME study illustrates the fact that treatment response might depend on genetic alterations or tumor biomarker status (DNA/RNA/protein features).
 There is now a great interest in identifying subgroups of patients with specific patterns of responses however most methods provide an average effect of covariates.
 Instead, our model can distinguish complete responders (i.e. SLD=0) from partial responders (i.e. SLD $>$0).
 This leads also to an increase in model complexity as additional covariates and random effects are included in each submodel of the TPJM.
-The frequentist approach proposed in \textbf{frailtypack} can have convergence issues or sometimes cannot be fitted at all as this was the case for the PRIME study.
-Only the Bayesian approach could be used in that situation.
+The frequentist approach proposed in \textbf{frailtypack} might have convergence issues in that situation.
 Interestingly, the analysis of the continuous part of the TPJM suggested that the subgroup of patients with the KRAS mutation receiving treatment B had a similar decrease of the SLD over time compared to the KRAS mutation group receiving treatment A or patients who received treatment B with wild type KRAS status.
 Therefore, the lack of response to the addition of anti-EGFR to FOLFOX4 chemotherapy was not fully explained by the KRAS mutation status.
 This could motivate further investigations of the interaction between KRAS mutation and anti-EGFR therapies to treat advanced colorectal cancer patients, in particular by including information on other somatic tumour mutations (e.g., BRAF or NRAS mutations).